As we were driving to Newport, Rhode Island with Tiny Traveler, aged 4.5. And I wondered what we would do during a weekend stopover there.

 Our first day’s walk came to an abrupt halt at O’Brien’s, a pub on Lower Thames with a large outdoor patio.
 Little kids ran around a large stone fountain in the center, harvesting plastic ducks and fish with toy crab nets.
 Nearby, their parents relaxed with their happy hour pints.
 Our entire family was sold.

-Most of the food is standard bar fare, but the waitress told me the cod was local so I decided to stay for dinner and ordered the fish & chips.
+Most of the food is standard bar fare, but the waitress told me the cod was local, so we decided to stay for dinner and ordered the fish & chips.

-The crust was thin and crunchy and well seasoned (not your usual puffy beer batter), and pleasantly surprised me.
-I even managed to lure Tiny Traveler away from the fountain long enough to eat half of it with me.
+The crust was thin and crunchy and well-seasoned (not your usual puffy beer batter), and pleasantly surprised me.
+I even managed to lure Tiny Traveler away from the fountain long enough to eat some of it.

 Next Time We’re in Newport…